1966 Horatio Alger Award Winner

 After two years as a salesman for Lever Brothers, Toppel took his first business risk and joined two friends to form the National Grocery Company.
 They opened a store in New Jersey, which Toppel managed.
 Four years and three supermarkets later, Toppel sold his share of the company and set out for Puerto Rico to start his own business.
 He wanted to fulfill the need for better food distribution on the island.
 Within four months, he opened the Pueblo supermarket.
 One year later, he opened a second Pueblo store, and a third store the year after that.
 In 1963, Pueblo spread to the Virgin Islands.
 Several years later, Pueblo acquired a bakery in Puerto Rico, then the eight-store Great Eastern chain and the 65-store Hills-Korvette chains in the New York area, plus two radio stations and a wholesale food company.

 In 1983, Pueblo developed super warehouse stores called Xtra Super Food Centers.
 Nearly three times as big as a regular supermarket, Xtra stores each took in $40 million a year.
 Under Toppel's management, the corporation comprised 34 Pueblo supermarkets in Puerto Rico and the Virgin Islands, six Xtra Super Food Centers in Puerto Rico, and three Xtras in Florida.
 Toppel continued to be active with Pueblo until his retirement in 1992.
 He continued on Pueblo's board until the corporation was sold to the Cisneros organization.

-Today, Harold Toppel is active with Toppel Partners, an investment firm he owns with his wife and four children.
-They deal in real estate development, rental apartment ownership, and stocks and bonds.
-He is also active in the World Presidents Organization.
+Harold Toppel was active with Toppel Partners, an investment firm he owned with his wife and four children.
+They dealt in real estate development, rental apartment ownership, and stocks and bonds.
+He was also active in the World Presidents Organization.